justin6302971/jsCodeGuidelinesWB/README.md

 ```
 **[⬆ back to top](#目錄)**

-### Interface Segregation Principle (ISP)
+### 接口隔離 (_Interface Segregation Principle_)
-JavaScript doesn't have interfaces so this principle doesn't apply as strictly
+JavaScript doesn't have interfaces so this principle doesn't apply as strictly as others.
-as others.
-However, it's important and relevant even with JavaScript's lack of
+However, it's important and relevant even with JavaScript's lack of type system.
-type system.

 ISP states that "Clients should not be forced to depend upon interfaces that
 they do not use."
 Interfaces are implicit contracts in JavaScript because of